RIKEN-RCCS/lens3/doc/admin-guide.md

     - Trigger MinIO to start
       ```
-      $ lenticularis-admin throw decoy Zone-ID
+      $ lenticularis-admin throw decoy Pool-ID
       ```
-      - This command throws forged S3 packet to specified zone.
+      - This command throws forged S3 packet to specified pool.
-      - As a side effect, a MinIO of the zone start running.
+      - As a side effect, a MinIO of the pool start running.
       - Because secret Access Key and payload is invalid, this operation will rejected by MinIO.